duongphuongleo/SPRING-semester2-Jan2026-April2026-/README.md

 Week 4: OPSD

 Week 5: Test 1
+  - thought to be helpful, but not allow to access Internet other than to dowload necessary documents prior to test time at the start of class
-  - self help [sheet](https://docs.google.com/spreadsheets/d/1JWM4qjFOEb8oMxvGGZm1lAUJC5VtgVyHRrUddHGq82A/edit?usp=sharing) for finding Outer diameter Reinforce Concrete Pipe sizing
+  - [sheet](https://docs.google.com/spreadsheets/d/1JWM4qjFOEb8oMxvGGZm1lAUJC5VtgVyHRrUddHGq82A/edit?usp=sharing) for finding Outer diameter Reinforce Concrete Pipe sizing

 # AutoCAD 2 - Instructor: Tim Gignac